-- (i) Reflects a stock option grant that vests one-third of the total each year for three years from the date of grant. - (ii) Reflects performance stock units granted on January 31, 2008, February 5, 2009, and February 4, 2010 that have been earned, but not yet vested and paid out, and unvested retention stock units as of December 31, 2010. - (iii) Reflects the maximum amount of performance stock units that may be earned under the grant of performance stock units on February 5, 2009 and February 4, 2010.
-These performance stock units are subject to a three-year performance period ending December 31, 2011 and December 31, 2012.

-(b) Reflects the closing price per share of the common stock on the last business day of the fiscal year multiplied by the number of shares.
-The closing price per share was \$92.66 on December 31, 2010.
+- (i) Reflects a stock option grant that vests one-third of the total each year for three years from the date of grant. - (ii) Reflects performance stock units granted on February 5, 2009, February 4, 2010 and February 3, 2011 that have been earned, but not yet vested and paid out, and unvested retention stock units as of December 31, 2011. - (iii) Reflects the maximum amount of performance stock units that may be earned under the grant of performance stock units February 4, 2010 and February 3, 2011.
+These performance stock units are subject to a three-year performance period ending December 31, 2012 and December 31, 2013. - (b) Reflects the closing price per share of the common stock on the last business day of the fiscal year multiplied by the number of shares.
+The closing price per share was \$105.94 on December 30, 2011.

-Option Exercises and Stock Vested in Fiscal Year 2010
+Option Exercises and Stock Vested in Fiscal Year 2011